Matt-Harvill/assignment1-basics/writeup.md

 5. Results are also in calculations.py.
 Since attention has a component that's quadratic w.r.t. context_length instead of all other components which are linearly related to context_length, we see that attention actually becomes the FLOPs bottleneck in this context_length and the large context regime generally.

 ### Problem (cross_entropy): Implement Cross entropy ✅

+### Problem (learning_rate_tuning): Tuning the learning rate (1 point)
+1. The loss decays faster and faster with higher learning rates, with lr=1e2 to be the best (convergent) lr.
+At lr=1e3, the loss is still low, but appears to be diverging.